 How Much Does Window Installation Cost In Burlington?

-Window installation and replacement costs are influenced by several factors, including the materials you choose, how difficult your windows are to access or install, and the number and size of the windows.
-On average, homeowners in Burlington should expect to spend roughly $290 per window*.
+Window installation and replacement costs are influenced by a number of factors, including the number and size of the windows, the materials you choose, and how difficult your windows are to access or install.
+On average, homeowners in Burlington will spend around $290 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows

-Installing new energy-efficient windows can substantially boost your home's insulation, noise reduction, value, comfort, and appearance.
-Some clear indicators it's time for new windows include the following:
+Adding new energy-efficient windows can greatly increase your home's insulation, value, comfort, noise reduction, and appearance.
+Signs that it's time to invest in new windows include the following:

 - Cold air and drafts leaking in from old, loose-fitting windows.